Article

 After 24 or 48 hours of exposure to either the injected or the end-organ doses of the BNT162b2 vaccine, the viability of hpGCs was not compromised.

 After 24 hours of exposure to the injected dose (a 1000 times higher dose than the end-organ dose) of the BNT162b2 vaccine, the results showed decreased mRNA levels of aromatase and FSHR and prominently increased mRNA levels of IL-8.
-The 24-hour exposure to the end-organ dose of the vaccine increased the mRNA level of inhibin B but didn’t reach statistical significance.
+The 24-hour exposure to the end-organ dose increased the mRNA level of inhibin B, but didn’t reach statistical significance.

-Out of 124 women who were interviewed, 40% of those with regular menstruation and 53% of those with irregular menstruation, reported a variety of changes in the length of the menstrual cycle and bleeding pattern after the third vaccination with BNT162b2.
+Out of 124 women who were interviewed, 40% of those with regular menstruation and 53% of those with irregular menstruation reported various changes in the menstrual cycle length and bleeding pattern after the third vaccination with BNT162b2.

 Conclusion

-The authors concluded that this study revealed that the BNT162b2 mRNA COVID-19 vaccine directly affects GCs.
-This is a unique, independent mechanism for vaccine-related menstrual abnormalities.
-These findings were not caused by impaired cell vitality.
-The exposure to the end-organ concentration of the vaccine changed the activity of GCs and transcripts of two ovarian-regulatory key factors, prominently increasing inhibin B and decreasing AMH.
+The authors concluded that this study revealed that the BNT162b2 mRNA COVID-19 vaccine directly affects ovarian granulosa cells (GCs).
+This is a unique mechanism that could cause vaccine-related menstrual abnormalities.
+The cell vitality was not impaired, but their exposure to the end-organ concentration of the vaccine altered their activity, increasing mRNA expression of the inhibin B gene and decreasing mRNA expression of the AMH gene.

 This article was published in npj Vaccines.